Fairly Lake Bled

 One room is dedicated to Arnold Rikli, the creator of an alternative healing method in Bled.

-The entire town complex is protected by high walls with a long corridor and the entrance tower.
+The entire town complex is protected by high walls with a long corridor and an entrance tower.

 Bled Castle events